Abaca Industry Profile

 Abaca Functional Genomics

-As the worldās top exporter of abaca, the Philippine Abaca Industry earns US$80 million annually.
-Most of the global abaca...
+As the worldās top exporter of abaca, the Philippines earns around US$80 million annually.
+Although the country maintains its lead...

 Read MoreAdvanced Evaluation of Abaca Hybrids

-To meet the potential demand for abaca fibers for the pulp and paper industry, PCAARRD funded a project titled āAdvanced...
+To meet the potential demand of abaca fibers for the pulp and paper industry, DOST-PCAARRD funded a project titled āAdvanced...

 Read MoreHigh-yielding and Bunchy Top-resistant abaca hybrids